Cultivating natural teams & natural leaders

 Imagine a team in which everyone knew what their role was, based not only upon the needs of their ‘busyness’, but also:

-- natural cycles
+- Natural cycles

-- directions in nature
+- Directions in nature

-- and the relationships between them
+- The relationships between them

-- empathy for the gifts and talents of others.
+- Empathy for the gifts and talents of others.

-Everyone could instinctively relate to their responsibilities.
+Everyone could instinctively relate to their responsibilities and those of others.

 They could also look to natural systems for extra inspiration and guidance.